FOGProject/fog-docs/docs/installation/network-setup/legacy-proxy-dhcp.md

+---
+title: Legacy version of Proxy DHCP with dnsmasq
+description: Configuration of a proxy dhcp service like dnsmasq to use fog as a pxeboot server, this is the legacy version of this doc, it may need to be removed or merged with the newer version of the doc after they're both reviewed
+aliases:
+	- Legacy version of Proxy DHCP with dnsmasq
+	- Using FOG with an unmodifiable DHCP server (Legacy)
+tags:
+    - pxe
+    - ipxe
+    - dhcp
+    - proxy
+    - proxy-dhcp
+    - option-66
+    - option-67
+    - advanced-configuration
+    - network
+    - network-config
+    - legacy
+---

 > [!note]
->This article is quality and may be followed, however a new article is written at the below link that includes UEFI support. [[ProxyDHCP-with-dnsmasq]]
+>This article is quality and may be followed, however a new article is written at the below link that includes UEFI support. [[proxy-dhcp]]

 # Legacy proxy dhcp configuration

 ## Overview